Best BGMI Controller for Android India 2026: Grip and Gamepad

 2. Backbone One USB-C: Rs 6,999

 The build quality is the other half of the price.
 The plastic has a soft-touch finish.
 The buttons have a deliberate click.
 The grip holds a Pixel 8 Pro or Galaxy S24 without the slightest wobble.
-There is a pass-through USB-C port on the bottom so you can charge the phone while you play, which matters because an hour of BGMI on a Gen 2 Snapdragon can drain 25% of your battery.
+There’s a pass-through USB-C port on the bottom so you can charge the phone while you play, which matters because an hour of BGMI on a Gen 2 Snapdragon can drain 25% of your battery.

 The catch is two things.
 First, the price.
 Rs 6,999 is close to the cost of a mid-range phone in India.
 Second, if your phone case has a thick lip around the USB-C port, the Backbone will not plug in.
-You will be removing and replacing the case every time you game, which gets old fast.
+You’ll be removing and replacing the case every time you game, which gets old fast.

-Best for: People who already own the X2, want an upgrade, and can justify Rs 7,000 on gear.
+Ideal for: People who already own the X2, want an upgrade, and can justify Rs 7,000 on gear.

 Gamesir G4 Pro Bluetooth Controller